 Government Financial Aid & Private Scholarships

 When a senior applies to a college, the college will consider that student for all institution-based aid and all state and federal aid based upon information obtained through the Free Application for Federal Student Aid (FAFSA).
 The only scholarships your son/daughter must apply for are those sponsored by private organizations.
 We are making a concerted effort to inform seniors of all available scholarships.
 Scholarship information is posted on the counseling bulletin board in the hall and on the “Scholarships” drop down menu below.
 Our website is updated as new and annual scholarship announcements are received by the counseling department.

 Seniors who are considering attending a Division I or II University and hope to compete on an athletic team must complete an NCAA application eligibility form.
 Students can apply to the NCAA on the NCAA website.
 Seniors who are considering attending an NAIA member school must complete the NAIA application.
 For a complete listing of NAIA schools and an application, go to the NAIA website.
-When a student completes an NCAA or NAIA application they must request transcripts be sent to NCAA or NAIA via their Parchment account.
+When a student completes an NCAA or NAIA application they must request transcripts be sent to NCAA or NAIA.
+Students should request transcripts be sent to NCAA via Parchment.
+NAIA does not use Parchment so students will need to request that the counseling office upload transcripts to NAIA eligibility center website.
 It is the student’s responsibility to check requirements on the Holland Christian High School NCAA eligibility guide to make sure their senior courses insure eligibility.